Camarasaurus: Skull

-The skull was larger and more strongly build than in other sauropods, with massive upper and lower jaws.
+The skull was larger and more strongly built than in other sauropods, with massive upper and lower jaws.
+Skull length varied between individuals, ranging from about 46% to 58% of the length of the (thigh bone).
 As in the contemporary Brachiosaurus, the (nostril) was enlarged, resulting in an arched forehead.
 Both genera had a well-defined snout, but the skull of Camarasaurus was more rounded and short-faced.
 When viewed from above, the snout was rounded and slightly tapering, different to the rectangular snout of Diplodocus.
 The skull was almost rectangular when viewed from the back and higher than wide.